xcp-ng/xcp-ng-org/docs/develprocess.md

 To achieve this:
 * Change the RPMs in the `Packages/` directory.
 If you add new packages, be careful about dependencies, else they'll fail to install and the whole installation process will fail.
 * If you need to add new RPMs not just replace existing ones, they need to be pulled by another existing RPM as dependencies.
-If there's none suitable, you can add the dependency to the xcp-ng-deps RPM (link to the git repo).
+If there's none suitable, you can add the dependency to the [xcp-ng-deps RPM](https://github.com/xcp-ng-rpms/xcp-ng-deps).
 * Update `repodata/`
   ```
   rm repodata/ -rf